 There is still much to improve, yet we are proud to see how much we have achieved so far.
 Collaboration, curiosity and the willingness to hear feedback to understand what we are doing wrong and join our heads with other people and organizations with whom we share values, to make it better, we believe is the core of any progressive, evolutionary path.

 We divided our value chain into two stages to explain better the flow of value through our model: First the Production Process itself and second, the Impact created from sales of our products.

 Karün collection process: First circle

-It starts with Karün collectors from the coast of Chile.
-They collect different types of discarded waste that affect our natural ecosystem (like ropes and fishing nets) and sell them to us, these wastes are the base of the material we use to make our products.
+It begins with the Karün collectors from the coast of Chile.
+They collect different types of materials, among which we find discarded plastic from the ocean and recycled metals, waste that affect our natural ecosystem (such as ropes, fishing nets, aluminum and copper), which we buy to use as raw material for the creation of most of our products.

 By selling this raw material to us, the entrepreneurs are generating an additional source of income, which they use as seed capital to expand their own local microbusinesses.

 This way the Karün recyclers don’t depend on waste to grow, they learn tools of how to manage their businesses, and then apply them to their own projects, to thrive and grow strong together with their families.

 About the recycling and manufacturing stages: Entering the second circle